Metropolitano Stadium: Notable events

-La Peineta hosted the second leg of the 1996 Supercopa de España on 28 August, with Atlético beating FC Barcelona 3–1 on the night but losing 6–5 on aggregate.
+La Peineta hosted the second leg of the 1996 Supercopa de España on 28 August, with Atlético beating Barcelona 3–1 on the night, but losing 6–5 on aggregate.

 During the 1997–98 Segunda División season, Madrid-based club Rayo Vallecano played some home matches at La Peineta, due to renovation works on its stadium, the Campo de Fútbol de Vallecas.

 On 21–22 September 2002, La Peineta hosted the 9th IAAF World Cup, an international track and field sporting event sponsored by the International Association of Athletics Federations.

 On 20 September 2017, shortly after the inauguration of the stadium, it was selected by UEFA to host the final match of the 2018–19 UEFA Champions League.
-The other selected nominee was the Baku National Stadium in Azerbaijan, which hosted the 2019 UEFA Europa League Final.
-This was the fifth European Cup/UEFA Champions League final held in Madrid, after the 1957, 1969, 1980, and 2010 finals, all held at the Santiago Bernabéu Stadium of Atlético's cross-town rival Real Madrid.
+This was the fifth European Cup/UEFA Champions League final held in Madrid, after the 1957, 1969, 1980, and 2010 finals, all held at the Santiago Bernabéu stadium of Atlético's cross-town rival Real Madrid.

 On 27 March 2018, the stadium hosted the Spain national football team for the first time for a friendly against Argentina, which ended in a 6–1 win for Spain.

 On 21 April 2018, it hosted the 2018 Copa del Rey Final between Sevilla and Barcelona.
 Barcelona won the game with a final score of 5–0.
 During the game Andrés Iniesta was substituted with a standing ovation by the fans since it was his last final with Barcelona.

 On 17 March 2019, Metropolitano hosted the Spanish women's league match between Atlético Madrid and Barcelona, with 60,739 spectators attending the match, thus beating the worldwide record for a women's football match between clubs.

-On 1 June 2019, the stadium hosted the 2019 UEFA Champions League Final between Tottenham Hotspur and Liverpool in which Liverpool defeated Spurs 2–0.
+On 1 June 2019, the stadium hosted the 2019 UEFA Champions League Final between Tottenham Hotspur and Liverpool, in which Liverpool defeated Spurs 2–0.

-On 1 June 2022, the Rolling Stones held a concert there as their first show of their Sixty tour.
+On 11 September 2025, UEFA selected the stadium for the second time to host the 2027 UEFA Champions League final.

+Other events

+The stadium hosted several rugby union matches with the first match of Spain against Classic All Blacks in 2022, with over 40,000 attending the match.
+In 2023, the stadium hosted Spain match against Argentina In July 2023, the stadium hosted the third edition of La Velada del Año, an annual celebrity boxing event.
+With over 70,000 tickets sold, it became the highest attendance for a boxing event in Spain since 1930.